andradenathan/algorithms/README.md

 - Problems solved in Hacker Rank based on "FAANG interview's problems" writing codes mainly like Python and eventually in C++.

 ## Leetcode
 - Writing codes for an event of dailies algorithms problems which have challenges of Complexity and Data Structure from Facebook, Microsoft and Amazon.
-Most of the problems was wrote in C and the Python ones was designed as pseudocode.
+Most of the problems was wrote in C and Python.

 ## URI Online Judge